 What’s good for the lost?

 I always want to start by thinking about the people I love who need Jesus.
 My neighbours.
 My friends and family.
-Which campus are they most likely to go to?
+Which campus and congregation are they most likely to go to?
 I want to bend over backwards for the lost person now, while there’s still time.

 Principle 02